Reviews Report

 - Contracts: Reviews.com reviewed the flexibility in contracts of the home security companies.
 The more flexibility, like having no contracts to bind customers for long periods, the higher the score.

-- Installation: Just like with contracts, we award higher scores to companies that have flexible installation options, like DIY or professional options.
+- Installation: Just like with contracts, we award higher scores to companies that have flexible installation options, like DIY or professional options; modern features like video verification and cellular backup are considered in this category.